amekusa/auto-input-switch.nvim/README.ja.md

     exclude_pattern = '[-a-zA-Z0-9=~+/?!@#$%%^&_(){}%[%];:<>]',
     -- When you switch to insert-mode, the plugin checks the cursor position at the moment.
-    -- And if any of the characters before & after the position match with `exclude_pattern`, -- the plugin cancel to restore the input-source and leave it as it is.
+    -- And if any of the characters before & after the position match with `exclude_pattern`, -- the plugin cancel to restore the input source and leave it as it is.
     -- The default value of `exclude_pattern` is alphanumeric characters with a few exceptions.
   },
   os = nil, -- 'macos', 'windows', 'linux', or nil to auto-detect os_settings = { -- OS-specific settings
     macos = {
       enable = true,
-      cmd_get = 'im-select', -- Command to get the current input-source cmd_set = 'im-select %s', -- Command to set the input-source (Use `%s` as a placeholder for the input-source) normal_input = nil, -- Name of the input-source to normalize to when you leave insert-mode (Set nil to auto-detect) -- Examples:
+      cmd_get = 'im-select', -- Command to get the current input source cmd_set = 'im-select %s', -- Command to set the input source (Use `%s` as a placeholder for the input source) normal_input = nil, -- Name of the input source to normalize to when you leave insert-mode (Set nil to auto-detect) -- Examples:
       -- normal_input = 'com.apple.keylayout.ABC',
       -- normal_input = 'com.apple.keylayout.US',